svigerske/mp/doc/source/modeling-mo.rst

 Otherwise, only the 1st objective is considered
 (or any objective specified by ``obj:no``.)

+See the
+`Multi-objective AMPL Colab notebooks <https://colab.ampl.com/tags/multiple-objectives.html>`_ for examples.

 .. code-block:: ampl

     minimize total_cost {s in STORE}: